Risen From the Dead

 Checkout now

 The first issue, published in Edinburgh in December 1814, has Murray named first in the imprint.
-But after reading the poem in full Murray was disappointed, and issued it in London was a cancel title demoting himself from publisher to distributor only.
+After reading the poem in full, Murray was disappointed, and he issued it in London with a cancel title demoting himself from publisher to distributor only.